williamverdolini/williamverdolini.github.com/_posts/umbracomacros/2015-02-02-umbmacro-setup.md

 _I know...another "To-Do List application"..._, but that's not the point! :)

 If you open the umbraco back-office panel you'll see my sample pages already configured.
-In the next article I'll go deeper into these configurations.
+In the next articles I'll go deeper into these configurations.